PokhrelDeakinGitHub/Deakin_Quantum-ML_genomic/README.md

 # CORE IDEA

-At Deakin University 9Australia), we explore the power of Quantum Machine Learning, implement and evaluate algorithms like Quantum Support Vector Classifier (QSVC), Pegasos-QSVC, Variational Quantum Circuits (VQC), and Quantum Neural Networks (QNN) in Qiskit with diverse feature mapping techniques for genomic sequence classification.
+At Deakin University (Australia), we explore the power of Quantum Machine Learning, implement and evaluate algorithms like Quantum Support Vector Classifier (QSVC), Pegasos-QSVC, Variational Quantum Circuits (VQC), and Quantum Neural Networks (QNN) in Qiskit with diverse feature mapping techniques for genomic sequence classification.
 Investigators are from IoT & SE Lab, School of IT, Deakin University, Australia; emails: s223715897@deakin.edu.au; shiva.pokhrel@deakin.edu.au.

 #  Implementing Quantum Machine Learning in Qiskit for Genomic Sequence Classification
 Update: [video](https://youtu.be/lA5DBFqun9U)